mauriciovieira/mauriciovieira.github.io/_posts/2016-09-03-braziljs-jake-archibald.markdown

 <h2 class="section-heading">The talk</h2>

 [Jake Archibald](https://jakearchibald.com) opened the conference with a Game of Thrones Google World video about London, where he works, and Carslile, his hometown.
+He is a developer advocate at Google Chrome.

 Then he presented [Emojoy!](http://jakearchibald-gcm.appspot.com) to introduce how a [progressive webapp](https://developers.google.com/web/progressive-web-apps/) is built.
 What's basically needed is an <code>index.html</code> and a <code>manifest.json</code> for setting up the app.

-So, the app runs on the mobile browser and when the phone is offline and worse on _Lie-fie_, that is when the phone has a connection but is so weak that doesn't get anything.
+So, the app runs on the mobile browser and when the phone is offline (and worse on _Lie-fie_, that is when the phone has a connection but is so weak that doesn't get anything).
+When offline or on _Lie-fie_, the experience of a web app can be terrible.

 <h2 class="section-heading">Service Worker</h2>